chinnaswamy-P/chinnaswamy-P/README.md

-- 👋 Hi, I’m Chinnaswamy Purra, Master's student in the University of Siegen, Germany.
+- 👋 Hi, I’m Chinnaswamy Purra, Master's student from the University of Siegen, Germany.
 - Passinate in AI ( Computer Vision - GAN )
 - Skills - ML, DL, Python libraries (PyTorch), C++
 - 📫 How to reach me - LinkedIn - www.linkedin.com/in/chinnaswamy-purra